Week Without Driving

 Friday, October 3

-After hours open shop at Wrench & Roll, 1355 Caledonia Street.
+After hours open shop from 6 to 7:30 at Wrench & Roll, 1355 Caledonia Street.
 Get free help with and advice about your bike.
-More details coming soon.
+An open session for anyone to come with their bicycle questions in a no-pressure, casual environment - or just to socialize.

 Saturday, October 4